ChHarding/planning-spec-example/How to write a light project spec.md

 ### General description of the project (2 pts)
 - start with your sketch and enhance it.
-- should be about a half page (3 - 5 paragraphs) and introduce your project to a extend that outsiders, like you classmates, can get the gist of the project.
+- The actual description (summary) should be about a half page (3 - 5 paragraphs) and introduce your project to a extend that outsiders, like you classmates, can get the gist of the project.
+- Also:
     - Mention, if applicable, what external mechanisms (major packages, API, email, twitter, etc.) you will use
     - What GUI would it ideally use?
 Could it minimally run with a command line interface (CLI).
     - Could this also have a "remote" control, e.g. offer some form of API?

 ### Task Vignettes (User activity "flow") (4 pts)